 Are You Living With a Brain Injury?

 Did you or someone you love sustain a serious brain injury in an accident caused by someone else's negligence?
 Are you being buried under a mountain of unexpected accident-related medical debt and worried that your life will never be the same as it was before the crash?
-Let the experienced legal minds with Sevenish Law fight on your behalf.
+Let the experienced legal minds with Sevenish Law Firm fight on your behalf.
 Our Clients First® Bill of Rights ensures that you—and your case—will receive the respect and care you deserve.
 Contact our Indianapolis law office to schedule a free initial appointment to discuss the details of your case.